craquinterogo/craquinterogo.github.io/whatilike.md

 		<header class="major">
 			<h2>My Personal Github Repository</h2>
 		</header>
-		<p>If you want to know all my public work till now, I do invite you to visit my github personal repository, where you can see many kind of scripts in some languageslike python, javascript and C++.
-I must warn to you that some scripts have not finished yet, but I am doing all my effort to finish it soon.</p>
+		<p>If you want to know all my public work till now, I do invite you to visit my github personal repository, where you can see a couple of scripts in some programming languages like python (including jupyter notebooks), javascript and C++.
+I should warn to you some scripts are not finished yet, but I am putting all my effort to finish it soon.</p>
 		<ul class="actions">
-			<li><a href="https://github.com/craquinterogo" target="_blank" class="button next">Get Started</a></li>
+			<li><a href="https://github.com/craquinterogo/quantitative_finance" target="_blank" class="button next">Get Started</a></li>
 		</ul>
 	</div>
 </section>